Our Blog

 Date Posted

-It’s normal to have questions about the roof replacement timeline, especially in Oregon, where weather can change quickly.
-Most homeowners want one simple answer: How long will this take, and what should I expect?
+It’s normal to have questions about the roof replacement timeline, especially in the Pacific Northwest, where rain and moss growth can affect a roof’s lifespan.
+Most homeowners want to know two things: how long the roof installation process takes and what happens during the project.

 Key Takeaways